pa-digital/dft-dtro-beta/Src/DfT.DTRO.IntegrationTests/README.md

+To execute the integration tests locally against localhost:
+1. Ensure the database is up, with connection string set up correcly in `docker/dev/.env`.
-To execute the integration tests against localhost, first ensure the database is up, and the app is running; then run one of the following commands from the project root:
+2. Ensure the the app is running.
+3. Run one of the following commands from the project root:

 ```
 # Linux / Mac:
 ./run_integration_tests.sh

 # Windows:
-powershell -File ".\run_integration_tests.ps1"
+dotnet test --logger "trx;LogFileName=test-results.trx"
 ```

 You can view the test results at Src/DfT.DTRO.IntegrationTests/TestResults/test-results.trx (in Visual Studio only).